Skip to main content

 • After creating your API, you are redirected to a list of APIs.

-• Search for your API and select your API
+• Search for your API and select it.

 request.body.data.text